Skip to content

 https://vaas-stg.certora.com/output/1512/b774667137d348039ab86be0f3a1b8f8?anonymousKey=cbd717f02b7ea78a275518c7c4ae340282789318

-- Expected outcome: The invariant verified incorrectly, allowing negative balances as long as they occur in the transaction but not after the transaction.
-This leads to incorrect assumptions about the state of the contract.
+- Expected outcome: The invariant is only checked at the hook, so negative balances can exist temporarily during a transaction, leading to incorrect assumptions about the state of the contract.

 See the Certora Prover output: